 Tumble driers and washing machines create high temperatures and humidity.

 Other Places Where You Should Not Place Your Parrot’s Cage

 Close to heaters or in the path of cold air from air conditioners.

 Anywhere where the bird might reach plants, electrical cables or other hazards through the bars of the cage.

-It should not be placed right against a window.
-This is the place in a room where the greatest temperature changes are likely to occur.
-Your parrot could be startled by passers-by, dogs and weather conditions like thunder, lightning and hail can startle or frighten your parrot.
+Right against a large window.
+This is the place in a room where the greatest temperature changes usually occur.
+Passers-by, dogs, cats and weather conditions like thunder, lightning and hail can startle or frighten your parrot.

 This is especially true when noisy children are playing or running by near to the cage.
-Be aware of this when choosing the spot where its cage will stand.
+Bear this in mind when you choose the spot where where its cage will stand.

-Your African grey will also feel more secure if its cage is placed with one or two of its sides against a wall.
+Your African grey will also feel more secure if 1 or 2 sides of its cage are against a wall.

 You should now have enough information to know if you have enough space to keep a grey parrot in your home.